New Fast Track Visa Category to be Launched Later This Year for Migrants with Specialist Skills in STEM Subjects

 As part of an initiative to ‘cement the UK as a science superpower’ Prime Minister Boris Johnson has announced that a new fast track visa category will be launched later this year for selected individuals with skills in science, technology, engineering and mathematics (the ‘STEM’ subjects).

 The new scheme will sit within the existing but ‘substantially’ and ‘radically’ rebranded Tier 1 Exceptional Talent route, to be known instead as the ‘Global Talent’ visa category.
-The scheme will be open to EU and non-EU nationals and is set to be launched regardless of the terms on which the UK leaves the UK.
+The scheme will be open to EU and non-EU nationals and is set to be launched regardless of the terms on which the UK leaves the EU.
 Until the UK leaves the EU, however, free movement for EU nationals will still apply.

 The new category is designed to attract ‘elite researchers and specialists’ in the STEM subjects, either at the start of their careers, or already internationally recognised award winners.